dkublik/jekyll-now/_posts/2017-10-28-springboot - metrics with servo and aws cloudwatch.md

 _gauge.response_ - is last response time

+&nbsp;

 The inner workings are simple.
-With _spring-boot-starter-actuator_  we added _MetricsFilter_ by _MetricFilterAutoConfiguration_ which basically is _javax.servlet.Filter_ submiting metrics by _CounterService_ and _CounterService_ for every request.
+With _spring-boot-starter-actuator_  by _MetricFilterAutoConfiguration_ we added _MetricsFilter_ which basically is _javax.servlet.Filter_ submiting metrics by _CounterService_ and _CounterService_ for every request.

-_CounterService_ and _GaugeService_ may also be used to create our own metrics, like in:
+_CounterService_ and _GaugeService_ may also be used to create metrics on our own, like in:

 ```java